oskari1/axiom-profiler-rust/design-docs/parser.md

 - Indirection and "simple types" - Using String IDs to represent terms, line numbers; then trying to do lookups.
 (Can't hold & references because mutation needed later).
 Still some trouble because have to borrow entire collections at once.
 - `Rc` and `RefCell`: this may make retrieving and modifying collection (Vec/HashMap/BTreeMap) elements easier, but is also more complicated.
 Also allows structs to own others that are placed in a collection.
 May save memory due to not needing clones?

-CG reversal

-Collect the argument equalities.
-For each equality (A B),
-    if A == B:
-        continue
-    else:
-        vec[] of equalities
-        find eq-expl for A.
-        while root not reached and term2 != B: save term2 of eq-expl.
-            find eq-expl for term2.
-        if root:
-            [check B]
-        if term2 == B:
-            found all equalities, return
-        else:
-            go through B's equalities until root found or A found.
-            [A A2 A3 ... root]
-            [B B2 B3 ... root]
-            Join together [A A2 A3 root B3 B2 B]